Abbey National: Expansion and Innovation

 In 1987, as a result of financial deregulation enshrined in the Building Societies Act 1986 and Financial Services Act 1986 which allowed financial institutions to own estate agencies, Abbey National launched its own estate agency chain; Cornerstone, purchasing many smaller chains and individual offices with a view to opening a new channel for selling mortgages and endowment policies.

 Demutualisation

 The Abbey National Building Society became the first of the United Kingdom building societies to demutualise, and became a public limited company as Abbey National plc on 12 July 1989.
-It was floated on the London Stock Exchange at £1.30 per share, resulting in an unusually large number of small shareholders – approximately 1.8 million initially.
+Members of the society were given 100 free shares, and had the option to purchase further shares at £1.30, while the opening price per share on the LSE was £1.61.
+After demutualisation, small investors owned a third of the company.

 The demutualisation process was marred by the discovery of a large number of undelivered share certificates awaiting destruction at a contractor's premises.
 Abbey National shares peaked at more than £14 in 2000, before the stock market began a long decline.